joshua-hampton/exiftool-handler/README.md

   (XMP)](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform)
   metadata fields are probably the most-commonly-used type.
 All of the fields covered by the NCAS Image metadata standard are of the XMP type.
-The family 1 group names used by [ExifTool](https://exiftool.org/) are derived by appending the official namespace prefixes to a leading *XMP-*.
+The (family 1) group names used by [ExifTool](https://exiftool.org/) are derived by appending the official namespace prefixes to a leading *"XMP-"*.
 Some group names are shortened for convenience.